Connecting to prior knowledge

 Read the explanation at the beginning of the book that appears before the title page and provides cultural context.
 In small groups, have students predict what this might tell us about the book.
 The blurb welcomes you to ‘the traditional lands of the Wurundjeri People’.
 Wurundjeri country extends from the inner city of Melbourne, across the mountains of the Great Dividing Range, west to the Werribee River, south to Mordialloc Creek and east to Mount Baw Baw.
 Explore an Indigenous map of Australia and identify the traditional lands of the Wurundjeri People.

 Look through the book, scanning the illustrations.
 Can students identify any significant landmarks?
-Invite students to identify the traditional owners of the area they live in, where their school is situated or places they have been.
+Invite students to identify the Traditional Custodians of the area they live in, where their school is situated or places they have been.
+Display the Gambay First Languages Map.
 Overlay this map with a map indicating Australia’s states and territories.
 Allow students to discuss what they notice about the boundaries.

 Exploring the text in context of our community, school and ‘me’